 academic and half mythical, like grades turning into a real-world destination.

-old-fashioned in the best way.
-The Ninth Grade Tea was a formal affair
+The Ninth Grade Tea was a

-where ninth graders got to invite family members or friends to join them for a
+formal affair where ninth graders got to invite family members or friends to

-meal that was partially served by eighth graders.
-It had the feeling of being
+join them for a meal that was partially served by eighth graders.
+It had the

 The curriculum widened too.
 Seventh